 How to drop pumping sessions

-There are four ways to drop a pump:
+There are four ways to drop a pumping session:

 - Drop it cold turkey

-- Slowly reduce the time of the to-be-dropped pump
+- Slowly reduce the time of the to-be-dropped pumping session

-- Slowly reduce the volume of the to-be-dropped pump
+- Slowly reduce the volume of the to-be-dropped pumping session

 The method that is best for you depends on how quickly you want to drop the pump and whether you are prone to clogged ducts or mastitis.
-Cold turkey is the easiest way to go if you don’t get a lot of clogged ducts; but if you do, one of the gradual approaches will be better for you.
+Cold turkey is the easiest way to go if you don’t frequently get clogged milk ducts; but if you do, one of the gradual approaches will be better for you.

 1. Dropping a pumping session cold turkey